henoshock/dcuo-resources/www/content/powers/testing.md

 Some human error, server lag, etc. is to be expected during this process, so this should be repeated several times.
 I used the most replicable results to match actual DPS as much as possible, being conservative (tending towards longer times).

-`Time to Reuse` is generally equal to `cooldown - animation time`, though may differ in the case of channels.